abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 55: February 25, 2018

+Today's Progress: Continued advanced FCC algorithm challenges.

+Thoughts: Super tired from camp, but completed the "No Repeats Challenge" by cobbling together a bunch of code from Stack Overflow, including: Heap's Algorithm and matching repeating consequetive characters with RegEx's.

+Link to work: n/a

 ### Day 54: February 24, 2018

 Today's Progress: Continued advanced FCC algorithm challenges.

-Completed the Inventory Update challenge!
+Thoughts: Completed the Inventory Update challenge!
 Needed a bit of help getting the syntax correct on the sort function, but was able to complete.
 Now working on the "No Repeats" challenge.

 Link to work: n/a